MsDacia/msdacia/projects/vue/README.md

 > MsDacia's Personal Site - Vue2

-**Note:** My partner, David Rodrigue (guru@eugirdor.com) handled the architecture of the site, including setting up webpack, firebase, and the tests.
+**Note:** My husband, David Rodrigue (guru@eugirdor.com) handled the architecture of the site, including setting up webpack, firebase, and the tests.
 Everything else, I handled on my own, including the UI and UX design.
 I also incorporates some ADA-compliance, but there is room for improvement.
 This is my first VueJS, unit, e2e, and SemanticUI project.

 ## Build Setup